 A powerful collision of screen and music, this early 2000s documentary series shared the stories of young musicians (many who went on to success) as they honed their songwriting craft.

-Watch on NZ On Screen
+Now on NZ On Screen

 ‘Shorty Street’ has grown to become a commercial success as well as a training ground for actors, writers and crew.
 Generations have grown up watching relatable NZ storylines and characters.

 A beautiful song by one of our most loved artists Bic Runga.
 Suddenly Strange was released in 1997 at a time when NZ music was finding its unique voice.

 At a time when Pasifika people were rarely seen on screen, Tagata Pasifika was a bastion of Pacific stories, made by Pacific people for Pacific people.

 A history lesson for all New Zealanders about the wars that shaped Aotearoa.
 Researched and presented by historian James Belich and directed by Tainui Stephens.